with Kimberly Brown

 For centuries Himalayan practitioners have used meditation to quiet the mind, open the heart, calm the nervous system, and increase focus.
-Now Western scientists, business leaders, and the secular world have embraced meditation as a vital tool for brain health.
+Mindfulness meditation offers a refuge from the world and an opportunity to engage more consciously.

-Whether you’re a beginner, a dabbler, or a skilled meditator seeking the company of others, join expert teachers in a forty-five-minute weekly program designed to fit into your lunch break.
-Each session will be inspired by a different work of art from the Rubin Museum’s collection and will include an opening talk, a twenty-minute sitting session, and a closing discussion.
+Whether you’re a beginner, a dabbler, or a skilled meditator seeking the company of others, join expert teachers in a 45-minute weekly in-person program, each inspired by a different work of art from the Rubin Museum’s collection.
+The program includes an opening talk, a 20-minute sitting session, and a closing discussion.
 Chairs will be provided.

 About the Speaker